AGM-179 JAGM: Description

 The Joint Air-to-Ground Missile (JAGM) program is a follow-on from the unsuccessful AGM-169 Joint Common Missile program, that was cancelled due to budget cuts.
 JAGM will share basically the same objectives and technologies as the JCM, but will be developed over a longer time scale.

 The JAGM has the same form factor as the Hellfire missile which it replaces and is produced on the same production line.
 The primary increase in capability over the Hellfire is the dual-mode seeker which incorporates both laser designation and millimeter wave radar for target acquisition; the Hellfire missile had these seekers in separate missile variants.

-The Department of War plans to purchase 26,319 Joint Air-to-Ground Missiles in total, with the production line currently sized to build 1200 per year.
+The Department of Defense plans to purchase 26,319 Joint Air-to-Ground Missiles in total, with the production line currently sized to build 1200 per year.
 More than 10% of the total planned buy had been procured during the Low Rate Initial Production (LRIP) phase.